1950s in Hong Kong: Education

 Those who were born in Hong Kong were provided with education and housing by the government.
 The first group of refugees were only granted temporary asylums since the government believed they would return to the mainland.
 An estimated 9% of the government's expense were spent on education and health care.
 The curriculum made it crucial that students did not feel associated with Hong Kong or China in any national sense.
-It emphasised that they were the middleman for the Sino-British trade relationships.
+It emphasised that they were the middlemen for the Sino-British trade relationships.

 An internal government paper in the period indicated about 34 schools in the urban area were actually classified as controlled by the Communists, including 24 in the New Territories.
 Another 32 schools had leftist presences such as staff and teachers.
 A new ordinance was passed in 1952 to allow any director of education to shut down a school believed to be controlled by political indoctrination.
 The refugees mostly sought their education and social services from Christian churches.
 Actions were taken at the Heung Tao Middle School and Nanfang College.